jstnmthw/srcds-autoinstall/README.md

 # SRCDS - Autoinstall

-If you like to host your own half life dedicated servers on linux, this software can automatically deploy multiple servers each with their own config and plugins.
-LinuxGSM is the underlying server management software, this just set's everything up.
+If you like to host your own half life dedicated servers on linux, this software can automatically deploy multiple servers each with their own config and plugins using [Docker](https://www.docker.com/get-started/) with [LinuxGSM docker](https://github.com/GameServerManagers/docker-linuxgsm) images.
+LinuxGSM is the underlying server management software, this just set's everything up with shell scripts.
 Perfect for using in conjunction with AWS's Spot Instances.

 ## Index
 - [Prerequisites](#prerequisites)